Teikyo Lab.

 When measuring, a sample that has been instantly frozen while it is fresh is cut out to a thickness of about 10 micrometers, fixed to a slide glass, and then ionized.
 In other words, it turns the molecule into a gas with positive and negative charges.
 Then, it detects the gasified ions flying in the device and calculates the "mass" from the "mass-to-charge ratio (m / z)" for each ion.
 This work can be performed for each part in which the sample is divided into small pieces, and the distribution can be imaged.

 Associate Professor Enomoto first encountered this method about 10 years ago.
-He thought that this analytical method, which had been applied in the fields of medicine and pharmacy, could be used for agricultural and livestock products, and he worked at the Advanced Research Center for Molecular Imaging, Hamamatsu University School of Medicine, and learned this method.
+He wondered if this analytical method, which had been widely applied in the fields of medicine and pharmacy, could also be used for agricultural and livestock products, and so he worked at the Hamamatsu University School of Medicine Molecular Imaging Advanced Research Center, where he learned about the method.

-DESI-Q-TOF mass spectrometer used for mass spectrometric imaging Associate Professor Enomoto says, "We want to make Teikyo University a research center for mass spectrometric imaging in the Kanto region in the field of agriculture."
+DESI-Q-TOF mass spectrometer used for mass spectrometry imaging Associate Professor Enomoto says, "I want to make Teikyo University a research center for mass spectrometry imaging in the agricultural field in the Kanto region."

-Associate Professor Enomoto says, "I want to make Teikyo University a research center for mass spectrometric imaging in the field of agriculture."
+Associate Professor Enomoto says, "I want to make Teikyo University a research center for mass spectrometry imaging in the agricultural field in the Kanto region."

 Visualization of jasmonic acid-related oxylipin in kidney beans